GluuFederation/openid-implicit-client/README.md

 #### setClientInfo(p)
 * _p - The Client's configuration options described in [OIDC.supportedClientOptions](#supported-client-options)_ <br>

 Sets the Client's configuration parameters.
-It returns a boolean value indicating the success or failure of the operation.
+It returns a boolean value indicating status of call.

 ###### Example:
     // set client_id and redirect_uri